Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2021-01-26-HamOnt-police-town-hall.md

 - The next asker started speaking...
 I don't remember what they asked.

 At 8:07PM, the line abruptly disconnected mid-word.
+I never got the chance to ask my question.
 City of Hamilton abruptly hung up on me.  **Rude**.

-Here's the question I would've asked - I would have written a shorter letter, but I did not have the time:
+Here's the question I would've asked - "I would have written a shorter letter, but I did not have the time":

 > From what I've seen, the Hamilton police budget over the last has grown substantially over the last 10 years - faster than population growth, faster